 Freezing leftovers and bulk items extends shelf life, cutting waste and costs.
 Proper storage keeps food fresh and usable.
 Batch cooking saves time and money.

-• Save with freezing: Freezing sale-priced meat, produce, or leftovers saves $1,500 annually for a family of four.
-Buy seasonal berries or meat in bulk and freeze for later.
+- Save with freezing: Freezing sale-priced meat, produce, or leftovers saves $1,500 annually for a family of four.
+Buy seasonal berries or meat in bulk and freeze them for later.
 Use freezer bags to portion items.
 Reduce trips to the store.

-• Proper storage tips: Store food in airtight containers or vacuum-sealed bags to prevent freezer burn.
+- Proper storage tips: Store food in airtight containers or vacuum-sealed bags to prevent freezer burn.
 Label items with dates to track freshness.
 Keep freezers at 0°F and fridges at 40°F. Use the USDA’s FoodKeeper app for storage guidelines.
+Smart storage also frees up money that can be redirected to priorities such as an emergency fund.

 2.11.
 Shop solo and avoid peak times